 Check below to see Perception kayak reviews in several different categories and price ranges.

 One of the longer recreational sit-on-top kayak models, the 11.5-foot long Perception Access gives the paddler plenty of room to operate.
 There’s lots of open-air storage space and even room for a medium-sized dog.

 Stable and easy to maneuver, it’s at home on lakes and mellow rivers though I’d discourage you from taking it into windy or inclement conditions.

 - Replaceable skid plate increases durability

-- Molded, high backed seat and leg braces
+- Molded, high-backed seat and leg braces

 Best Touring Kayak: Conduit

 Long, swift, and with plenty of storage space, the Conduit is great for extended trips.
-For a 13-foot long plastic kayak, 51-pounds seems pretty light.
+For a 13-foot-long plastic kayak, 51-pounds seems pretty light.
 Impressive tracking and speed keep you on course and helps you cover longer distances.

 The bow and stern hatches are both watertight and the seat is comfortable for those long days of paddling.
-Excellent stability makes it a great choice for beginners who don’t mind spending a little more for their first boat.
+Excellent stability makes it a great choice for beginners who don’t mind spending a little more on their first boat.